-I am a student and teacher of Ashtanga, Vinyasa, and rehabilitative yoga in Austin, Texas.
+I am a student and teacher of Ashtanga yoga in Austin, Texas.
 Born and raised in the Midwest, I am an honorary Texan and an Austinite at heart.

 For me, the seeds of yoga were planted early.
 As a quiet, introverted child, I would often retreat to the basement of my parents' house and explore the connection between breath and sensation in secret on the dusty floor.
-My study of the breath continued through my childhood and adolescence as an equestrian, runner, and vocal performer, which eventually led to experimentation with asana practice at the age of sixteen.
+My study of the breath continued through childhood and adolescence as an equestrian, runner, and vocal performer, culminating in experimentation with asana at the age of sixteen.
 Though I did not begin my practice in earnest until my early twenties, the thread of yoga has been a constant in my life.

 I have always been intrigued by the therapeutic power of yoga, and have personally overcome migraines, addiction, depression, and chronic illness with a mixture of yoga and Ayurvedic techniques.
 It is my belief that consistent yoga practice can be a powerful catalyst for personal transformation, a path toward authentic self-expression, and a ready source of clarity and strength.